sparkchaser/swgoh-ui/README.md

 Double-clicking on a player name will show detailed information about that player.

+The guild roster overview can be exported to a .csv file by clicking the 'export' button above the table.
+This can be useful for tracking guild members' progress over time.

+The "Roster Report" button will generate a .csv file listing every guild member that has certain squads.
+The squads that are checked for are the squads listed in the "presets.csv" file (see the "Squad Checker" section for details).
+The user will be prompted with additional filtering options, like specifying a minimum gear level or character power.
+When a player has a squad that meets the specified criteria, the corresponding entry in the report will list that squad's total power.
+A blank entry indicates that the criteria were not met or that the player does not have all of that squad's characters unlocked.

 ### Who Has

 This tool enables you see who in the guild has a certain character.
 Select a